Our Board of Directors

 Robert J. Brown (Director)

 Robert J. Brown, GAICD, B.Sc., M.A.
 (Applied Mathematics), Grad.
 Dip.
-Applied Finance, is a principal with management consultancy Alford Brown & Associates.
+Applied Finance, is a principal with management consultancy Alford Brown & Associates, and Executive Officer, Australian Custodial Services Association (ACSA), the peak Australian industry association for institutional investment administration and securities services providers.
 Previously, Rob held senior executive roles with HSBC, Westpac Commonwealth Bank and State Street Bank & Trust.
 He is experienced in the governance of not-for-profit organisations, and has a personal interest in special education and the needs of children with learning difficulties.
 Rob joined the Board in June 2008 and is a member of the Finance and Audit Committee.
 Rob is a Member-elected Director.

 Annette Gallard (Director)